zalando/postgres-operator/docs/reference/operator_parameters.md

   infrastructure role.
 The default is `admin`.

 ## Logging and REST API

+Parameters affecting logging and REST API listener.
+In the CRD-based configuration they are grouped under the `logging_rest_api` key.

 * **api_port**
   REST API listener listens to this port.
 The default is `8080`.